qgis/QGIS-Enhancement-Proposals/qep-419-improved-wayland-compatibility.md

-Unfortunately, the Wayland maintainers are strongly opinionated have very strict ideas about what a modern application should be allowed to do, and their vision does not fit well with the needs of QGIS.
+Unfortunately, the Wayland maintainers are strongly opinionated have very strict ideas about what a modern application should be allowed to do, and their vision does not fit well with the needs of QGIS (see eg https://www.kicad.org/blog/2025/06/KiCad-and-Wayland-Support/ for the issues encountered by a similar project).
 While it will not be possible to completely support the full capabilities and user workflows that are possible in X11, there are opportunities to fix some of the current shortcomings.

 # Issues to be addressed